Full Text Article Databases

 the database or complete and submit the online ILL form.
 Note: There is usually a small fee for ILL materials.

-4 Evaluate your results.
-Refine your search accordingly.
+Step 4: Evaluate your results.
+Refine your search.

 Limit by date, peer reviewed items, or subject.
 Add additional key words.
 Store and manage your articles, if possible.

-To find an article when you have a citation, first identify if ORU has the periodical for the date you need then simply follow the links to the article full text.
+To find the full text article of a citation, first identify if ORU has the periodical for the date you need then simply follow the links to the article full text.

 If the article is not available at ORU, you may choose to request it through Interlibrary